 What Does Home Indemnity Insurance Cover?

-Generally, the insurance will cover the owner for the period during construction, and for 6 years after practical completion (PC).
-Practical completion is reached when the residential building works are complete and ready for occupation.
+Generally, the insurance will cover the owner for the period during construction and for 6 years after practical completion.
+Practical Completion is reached when the residential building works are complete and ready for occupation.

 Multi-storey multi-unit developments, (over 3 levels) as defined by the regulations, and retirement villages that are intended to be leased do not require Home Indemnity Insurance.

 The insurance cover protects subsequent owners if the property is sold during construction or during the period of indemnity cover. i.e. the benefit of the policy will pass onto subsequent owners.

 The policy must require the insurer to pay $100,000 or the value of the contract (if it is less than that amount).

 Owner builders are not required to take out Home Owner Warranty Insurance before they build.
 But if they sell with 7 years from issue of the building permit they must obtain it.